Tiana Sumanasekera

-Tiana Sumanasekera (born September 15, 2007) is an American artistic gymnast and a member of the United States women's national artistic gymnastics team.
-She is the 2023 Pan American all-around and balance beam champion.
+Tiana Sumanasekera (born September 15, 2007) is a Sri Lankan and American artistic gymnast.
+Formerly representing the United States women's national artistic gymnastics team, she is the 2023 Pan American all-around and balance beam champion.
+At the NCAA level, she is currently a member of the UCLA Bruins gymnastics team.
+Starting in 2026, she began representing Sri Lanka in international competition.

 Early life

 Sumanasekera was born to Rajitha and Ruwangi Sumanasekera in 2007.
 She started gymnastics in 2013.
 She is of Sri Lankan descent.
 Sumanasekera is believed to be the first gymnast of Sri Lankan descent to represent the U.S. in international competition.

 Junior gymnastics career

 Sumanasekera competed at the 2021 Winter Cup where she placed seventh in the all-around.
 She next competed at the American Classic where she placed eighth in the all-around but won gold on floor exercise and silver on vault.
 Sumanasekera competed at the U.S. Classic where she finished tenth in the all-around.